Devil02070/giga-protocol/README.md

 Ensure you have the following installed:

 - Node.js (version 16+)
-- Aptos CLI for interacting with the Aptos blockchain
+- Supra CLI for interacting with the Aptos blockchain
 - Git for version control

 ## Installation